Iron absorption in anthropological perspective

 For instance, experiments have demonstrated that people absorb much less iron from bread when their meals include egg protein, tea, peppermint, chamomile, or coffee (Hurrell et al 1999; Hurrell et al 1988).

-Similar experiments have demonstrated that calcium interferes with iron absorption (Hallberg 1998; Perales et al 2006).
+Similar experiments have demonstrated that calcium interferes with the absorption of iron (Hallberg 1998; Perales et al 2006).

 What about phytic acid?
 Phytates, which are found in most plant foods, can reduce iron absorption by up to 80%.
 But vitamin C—consumed along with a meal--can counteract the effect.
 In one study, preschoolers with iron deficiency anemia were given vitamin C supplements twice a day—100 mg at each of two phytate-rich meals.
 After two months, most of the kids were no longer anemic (Seshahdri et al 1985).

 This underscores the importance of vitamin C. Many grains and legumes (including soy) can be good sources of iron--if you consume them with vitamin C.

 Iron-fortified foods really can help.
 Iron-fortified cereals--consumed with vitamin C--can be an effective way to improve your child’s iron status.
 So can iron-fortified soy sauce (Chen et al 2005).